Quilter up on NatWest talk | HSBC rises – Daily Business

 JD Sports moved slightly higher despite agreeing to a cut-price sale of its Footasylum business.

-Shares were 1.2p higher at 130.75p at the close after it told shareholders it will sell Footasylum to Aurelius Group for £37.5 million.
+Shares rose 1.2p to 130.75p at the close after it told shareholders it will sell Footasylum to Aurelius Group for £37.5 million.

 Pearson ended the standout performer, up 12%, after the education materials publishing company lifted its dividend as profit for the first half of 2022 surged.